telerik/reporting-docs/designing-reports/report-designer-tools/web-report-designer/how-to-set-up-in-blazor-application.md

 *  [Visual Studio 2019, version 16.4 or later](https://www.visualstudio.com/vs/)

-* Existing ASP.NET Core 3.1, .NET 5, or .NET 6 Blazor Server or WebAssembly application
+* Existing ASP.NET Core 3.1,.NET 5, or.NET 6 Blazor Server or WebAssembly application

 * The designer consumes reports generated and served from a running REST Service.
 Such can be referenced from another application or it can be hosted locally in the Blazor application as described below.